tech-writing/rapporto/docs/index.md

 # Rapporto

-Harvest information from GitHub, Opsgenie, and Slack, create reports in Markdown format, and publish them in different ways.
+Harvest information from Git, GitHub, Opsgenie, and Slack, create reports in Markdown format, animations in video formats, and publish them in different ways.
 [DWIM], with notable {ref}`caveats`.

 ```{toctree}
 :maxdepth: 1